RosettaCommons/documentation/rosetta_basics/Rosetta-on-different-scales.md

 Peptides have relatively few backbone dihedrals, so small perturbations do not inflate the sampling problem too much.
 Even better is the use-case for peptidomimetics, which are molecules closely derived from or related to peptides with improved pharmacological and typically conformational properties.
 A peptidomimetic molecule might have only one or two stable conformations per residue subunit, meaning that even full sampling of peptidomimetic conformational space is compatible with rigid body docking, packing, and design.
-This scale is also useful for moderately constrained [[relax]] runs used as part of [[structure preparation]] or at the tail end of [[ab initio structure prediction]].
+This scale is also useful for moderately constrained [[relax]] runs used as part of [[structure preparation|preparing-structures]] or at the tail end of [[ab initio structure prediction|abinitio-relax]].
 In this regime, you will generally want something more powerful than your desktop computer: either a many-core lab workhorse or a small run on a lab-scale cluster.

 10<sup>4</sup>
 ------------------
 At this scale, we are able to start seriously sampling larger scale docking problems while repacking and even redesigning.
-This is also reasonable for smallish backbone sampling protocols, like [[loop modeling]] of a single, moderate-length loop.
+This is also reasonable for smallish backbone sampling protocols, like [[loop modeling|loopmodel]] of a single, moderate-length loop.
-JELLY TODO: global vs local docking?
+This is also the bare-minimum of sampling required for local [[docking|docking-protocol]], where the initial protein configuration is close to the biological configuration.
 These sorts of problems you will need serious hardware to run: either long periods of time (overnight to days) on lab workhorses, small runs on lab-scale clusters (hundreds of CPUs), or tiny runs on large supercomputers.

 10<sup>5</sup>